-I am a student for computer programming at the Pittsburgh Technical Institute and I enjoy writing code.
+I am a student for computer programming at the Pittsburgh Technical College and I enjoy writing code.
 I enjoy code so much that I'm often found writing it even in my free time.
 My favorite language is C++ because of the amount of freedom I have to make my code do essentially anything I desire.
 Though I'm also capable in Java, Lua and Torque Script (kudos if anyone knows about that!).
 I enjoy writing games and simulations as the inherent complexities in how all the components interact and spit out intelligent AI behavior in realistic worlds intrigue me.
 I have made Multi User Chat Kingdom servers in Python, a basic top down tank game in VB.NET and I have even worked on enhancing the aged AI code in Tribes 2.
 My more practical projects include delegates and deferred callers for C++11 and a work in progress Lua meta compiler also for C++11.

 Like what you see?
 Perhaps the links in the left sidebar can help!
 Or maybe the blog?
 Or perhaps you can peruse the links below: